R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL About section](../../images/vtol-about.png)

-The last section of the VTOL client is the 6th tab of VTOL, the _"About"_ section.
+The last section of the VTOL client is the seventh tab of VTOL, the _"About"_ section.
 This screen shows you what VTOL can do, as well as a button to configure updates, and a button to check for updates for the VTOL client.